 Prepaid cards are part of either the Visa or MasterCard debit card network.
 As a result, prepaid cards can be used anywhere that Visa debit or MasterCard debit cards are accepted (which is just about everywhere).
 You can also use prepaid cards at ATM machines to withdraw cash.

-Prepaid credit cards offer several benefits beyond a simple ATM card.
+Prepaid debit cards, sometimes mistakenly referred to as prepaid credit cards, offer several benefits beyond a simple ATM card.
 Perhaps the key benefit is direct deposit of paychecks, government checks, and benefit checks.
-There are several prepaid cards that will waive all fees if you have your paycheck direct deposited to the card.
+There are several prepaid cards that will waive all fees if you have your paycheck directly deposited to the card.
 With direct deposit, your paycheck will be added to your card on payday.
 You don’t have to go to the trouble and expense of driving to a check cashing store to cash your paycheck.
 And the money is available immediately.
 If you receive a government or benefits check, you can also have it deposited directly onto prepaid cards for no fee.